 In addition to contributing to a recent and fast-growing literature which relates information extracted from text to economic and financial variables, this project contributes to the early warning signal literature and shows that exploiting information in big data—in particular in the mass of news and articles—can help institutions anticipate extreme events.

 An interactive visualization is available here.

-Research on this project was completed by Samuel Fraiberger, Postdoctoral Research Associate in the Network Science Institute.
+Samuel Fraiberger, Postdoctoral Research Associate, Network Science